 In today’s investing climate, a retiree looking for income might feel like a king without a castle.
 Interest rates remain historically low, which means bonds and fixed income offer very little income.
-And, with the stock market racing to record highs, the average dividend yield in the S&P 500 Index has fallen to 2%.dividend kings
+And, with the stock market racing to record highs, the average dividend yield in the S&P 500 Index has fallen to 2%.

 However, there are still good sources of income to be found in the stock market.
 Investors should start with the Dividend Kings, an exclusive group of just 19 stocks.
 Each has over 50 years of consecutive dividend increases.